stinb/UnderstandForVSCode/README.md

 |__Companion GUI application__        |✔️                    |❌                |❌            |❌                                  |

 * Note: this comparison may not be perfect.
 It is just an observation of whether or not these features were found in each extension.

 ---
+# Privacy
+See [scitools.com/eula](https://scitools.com/eula) and also in Understand see Help > Privacy for our updated privacy policy.

+---